uuidjs/uuid/README.md

 ### uuid.v1([`options` [, `buffer` [, `offset`]]])

-Generate and return a RFC4122 v1 (timestamp-based) UUID.
+Generate and return a version 1 UUID.

+* `options` - (Object) Optional uuid state to apply.
+Properties may include:

-* `options.node` - (Array) Node id as Array of 6 bytes (per 4.1.6).
+  * `node` - (Array) Node id as Array of 6 bytes (per 4.1.6).
 Default: Randomnly generated ID.
 See note 2.
-* `options.clockseq` - (Number between 0 - 0x3fff) RFC clock sequence.
+  * `clockseq` - (Number between 0 - 0x3fff) RFC clock sequence.
 Default: An internally maintained clockseq is used.
-* `options.msecs` - (Number | Date) Time in milliseconds since unix Epoch.
+  * `msecs` - (Number | Date) Time in milliseconds since unix Epoch.
 Default: The current time is used.
 See note 3.
-* `options.nsecs` - (Number between 0-9999) additional time, in 100-nanosecond.
+  * `nsecs` - (Number between 0-9999) additional time, in 100-nanosecond.
 Ignored if `msecs` is unspecified.
 Default: internal uuid counter is used, as per 4.2.1.2.

 * `buffer` - (Array | Buffer) Array or buffer where UUID bytes are to be written.
 * `offset` - (Number) Starting index in `buffer` at which to begin writing.